microsoft/Data-Science-For-Beginners/3-Data-Visualization/R/12-visualization-relationships/README.md

 ## Review & Self Study

 Line plots can be simple or quite complex.
-Do a bit of reading in the [Seaborn documentation](https://seaborn.pydata.org/generated/seaborn.lineplot.html) on the various ways you can build them.
+Do a bit of reading in the [ggplot2 documentation](https://ggplot2.tidyverse.org/reference/geom_path.html#:~:text=geom_line()%20connects%20them%20in,which%20cases%20are%20connected%20together) on the various ways you can build them.
 Try to enhance the line charts you built in this lesson with other methods listed in the docs.
 ## Assignment

 [Dive into the beehive](assignment.md)